 Well, if you’ve never had fattoush you are missing out on something delicious, fresh and quite addictive.
 I find myself craving these vibrant flavors quite frequently.
 And though I’m usually not crazy about tomatoes in the middle of winter, the deep red tomatoes-on-the-vine that you find year round at most larger markets, do quite well with fattoush.
 And that makes me smile, happy to know that it’s not relegated to one short season of the year.
 Try it, I think it will make you smile too with it’s burst of bright, fresh flavor!

 P.S.
 Here in the Carolinas, Spring pokes her lovely head out towards the end of March which means we begin to pull out the warmer weather clothes.
-I have a feeling that I’ll be needing to eat a lot of fattuoush over the next month so that no one says that I have a fat….toush! 🙂 Oh and that’s the reason why I substitute flatbread crackers instead of the traditional fried pita in this salad.
-It’s not totally authentic, but it’s totally delicious and that’s what counts here at The Café.
+I have a feeling that I’ll be needing to eat a lot of fattuoush over the next month.
+That’s the reason I substitute flatbread crackers instead of the traditional fried pita in this salad.
+It’s not totally authentic, but it’s delicious – and that’s what counts, right?